kuzzleio/documentation/src/core/1/guides/essentials/cli/index.md

 # [✔] Mappings have been successfully loaded
 ```

-The `loadMappings` command apply mappings directly into the storage layer.
+The `loadMappings` command applies mappings directly into the storage layer.

 ### Mappings file example